 Like the GPS satellites which stay in the same geosynchronous orbits, NextNav’s terrestrial sensors are in fixed, surveyed locations.
 This allows NextNav to calculate the location of a device against that same theoretical ellipsoid with the same degree of accuracy that GPS would.

 In addition to Height Above Ellipsoid, NextNav also calculates a different metric we call Height Above Terrain.
+Understanding this data – and how it can be used – is important in developing z-axis, or vertical location data, which is what our NextNav Pinnacle service does.

 Learn more about NextNav Pinnacle, our vertical location service.